stephanedreyfus/memoryGame/README.md

 # A JavaScript Memory Game
+(Host is slow: please give the game a some time to load before clicking.)

 ### How to Play
 Click on any card to flip it.
 Uncover two at a time, trying to reveal matching pairs.
 If you don't